Stiffness Copilot: An Impedance Policy for Contact-Rich Teleoperation: Stiffness Copilot

-We choose to predict a normalized stiffness profile $\mathbf{\tilde{K}}$ rather than a stiffness matrix in absolute units.
-In human-in-the-loop teleoperation, there is no single ``correct'' stiffness matrix.
-Different stiffness choices trade off tracking accuracy, responsiveness, safety, and operator comfort.
-The normalization allows the policy focus on directional stiffness allocation and the relative stiffness across directions.
-Moreover, absolute stiffness depends on the hardware and controller implementation.
-By predicting a normalized profile, we avoid tying the policy to a particular hardware, and adapt to a new robot by simply selecting appropriate $k_{\min}$ and $k_{\max}$ for that hardware.
+We predict a normalized stiffness profile $\mathbf{\tilde{K}}$ rather than a stiffness matrix in absolute units.
+In human-in-the-loop teleoperation, there is no single ``correct'' stiffness matrix: different choices trade off tracking accuracy, responsiveness, safety, and operator comfort.
+Normalization lets the policy learn directional stiffness allocation and relative stiffness across directions, while $k_{\min}$ and $k_{\max}$ set the robot-specific scale at deployment.